-On February 6, 2019 our SET Program will host a visit by Dr. Jean Twenge, author of iGen.
-Other events for 2018-2019 will include a visit from alumnus John Franklin, who has achieved remarkable success developing socially-conscious technology, as well as a special screening of the documentary film The Color of Fear.
+On February 6, 2019 our SET Program hosted a visit by Dr. Jean Twenge, author of iGen, for a discussion on trends with today’s super-connected children– the iGeneration–and insights into what parents and educators need to know.
+Other events for 2018-2019 will include a visit from alumnus John Franklin (April 16), who has achieved remarkable success developing socially-conscious technology, as well as a special screening of the documentary film American Promise (April 30).

 In 2017-2018, we welcomed Eboo Patel, who spoke about our Catholic identity and techniques for building community through religious pluralism; Catherine Steiner-Adair, who discussed the importance of protecting family relationships in the digital age; and Amanda Lewis, who addressed the ways in which race is negotiated in schools and in everyday life.